rqmartins73/bluexport/README.md

 <br>

 > [!NOTE]
-> ######  *This script was made with the aim of running in crontab or in background, it will produce few output to screen, instead it will output to the log file specified in parameter log_file of the bluexport.conf.*
+> ######  *This script can be run in crontab, in background or interactively.
+Depending of the run mode it will always make log in the file specified in parameter log_file of the bluexport.conf.*

 ***